旧マバラカット西飛行場の日本軍トンネル THE JAPANESE WWII TUNNEL AT THE FORMER MABALACAT WEST AIRFIELD

 It was in early 1944 that most of the Clark satellite airfields were constructed from Mabalacat, Bamban, to Angeles, Margot, and further south in Porac.
 Each of the satellite airstrip was assigned an airfield battalion unit, or smaller one like airfield company.
 The main purpose of the airfield battalion was the maintenance, guard, and to some extent, logistics and defense, as outlined on the official Japanese military organization.
 Based on available records, mostly from the Kembu Group, the 52nd Independent Air Company, under Captain Inagaki, was in charge of the mission of providing defense and related tasks for Mabalacat West Airfield.
 Nearby the Clark North airfield in the vicinity of Lilly Hill, Major Higuchi of the 31stAirfield Battalion.
 All the airfield units were under the command of Lieutenant Colonel Seizuke Eguchi of the 10thAir Sector, 4th Air Army with headquarters located on the former barrio of old Dolores near Babang Dapu hill.
 In 1944, as the air operations at Clark Air Center begun active due to the prevalence of American air raids and with the implementation of the Sho-Go Operations at Leyte, the Mabalacat West became an important air base of several Japanese Army and Navy units including the famous Air Group 201, as well as other elements of fighters and bombers.
 A road was connected from the main runway of the airfield to the Babang Dapu, where tunnels were dug on the base of the solid rock hill that was very suitable for troops shelter, for hiding war supplies and perhaps, even for aircraft like those that appeared at nearby Lilly Hill.

 It is my humble opinion based on historical facts, especially the testimony of the late Moji Chikanori, and the information on the Kembu Group records, that the tunnel located at Babang Dapu, Mabalacat West Airfield was not used by Lieutenant Yukio Seki of the Shikishima Special Attack at the time of the Kamikaze operations but rather was constructed during the Kembu Group mobilization which happened starting in the late December 1944.
 Otherwise, Moji Chikanori, acting as the secretary of then Vice-Admiral Ohnishi, could have seen the said tunnel, used by the navy pilots at the height of the special attack operations.
+Lieutenant Commander Moji’s book (At the Far End Between the Sky and the Sea – Reminiscences of the First Air Fleet Adjutant), a copy of which was given to me and recently translated in Japan, has explicit details of the visit of Moji at the hill and the pilots’ tent below the cliff and at the dry riverbed of the Bamban, which was near the tunnel.
+Both Moji’s books and English translation are available at the Bamban WWII Museum.

-Another important source of historical information on the Mabalacat West Airfield during the period of the Japanese Navy Kamikaze Special Attack Forces is the book authored by former Lieutenant Commander Moji Chikanori, At the Far End of the Sea – Reminiscences of the First Air Fleet Adjutant, which is actually his war memoirs in which he provided vivid historical narratives of the events of Vice-Admiral Onishi Takijiro’s several visits to the Japanese Navy’s Tokko Special Attack pilots at the edge of the Mabalacat West Airfield, below the cliff where the Bamban River used to flow.
+The important source of historical information on the Mabalacat West Airfield during the period of the Japanese Navy Kamikaze Special Attack Forces is this book authored by former Lieutenant Commander Moji Chikanori, At the Far End of the Sea – Reminiscences of the First Air Fleet Adjutant, which is actually his war memoirs in which he provided vivid historical narratives of the events of Vice-Admiral Onishi Takijiro’s several visits to the Japanese Navy’s Tokko Special Attack pilots at the edge of the Mabalacat West Airfield, below the cliff where the Bamban River used to flow.
 Nowhere in the book mentioned of any tunnel constructed at the time and used by the Kamikaze pilots including Lt.
 Yukie Seki and his Shikishima unit.
 A tent was used by the Kamikaze pilots as billet, while waiting for the order for sortie for Kamikaze missions.
 Recently, Kazuhiko Moji, the son of Chikanori Moji, provided the only English translation of the book and now available at the Bamban WWII Museum as part of the collection of the Bamban Center for Pacific War Studies.

 BABANG DAPU WITH THE EGUCHI SHITAI’S FINAL DEFENSE OF CLARK FIELD; JANUARY 1945